alexanderbird/alexanderbird.software/src/content/blog/interview-questions.md

    - What is the general philosophy on slack time?
 How does that impact day to day work?
    - How do lean principles play out in day to day work?
+   - How is this team's performance evaluated?
+How does the team find out?
+   - What are one-on-one's like?
  - Regarding the folks who manage this team's managers:
    - What is their philosophy on risk, scheduling, estimates, and predictions?
    - How is disappointment and/or excitement communicated down to the team?
+   - How is this team's performance evaluated?
+How does the team find out?
  - How does this product make the company money?
 How does your work impact that?

 ### A day in the life